The chart below illustrates the various levels of appeals in Unemployment Insurance cases:

 What will happen after my Appeal Tribunal hearing?

-The Appeals Examiner will send you a written decision shortly after the hearing – usually within a week.
+The Appeal Tribunal will send you a written decision shortly after the hearing – usually within a week.
 Your former employer will receive a copy, too.
-If you or your former employer disagrees with the decision, you may appeal to the Board of Review within 20 days of the mailing date on the Appeal Tribunal decision.
+If you or your former employer disagrees with the decision, you may appeal to the Board of Review within 20 days of the mailing date on the decision.

 Appealing to the Board of Review